0xInfection/TIDoS-Framework/README.md

 ```
 pip3 install -r requirements.txt
 ```

+TIDoS uses Vailyn to scan for path traversals in a new, improved path traversal module.
+If you want to use that module, head to `https://github.com/VainlyStrain/Vailyn`, and follow the installation instructions there.

 Thats it.
 You now have TIDoS at your service.
 Fire it up using:
 ```
 python3 tidv2               #Qt5 interface